*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

-The treadmill is one of the most preferred equipment for people who want to stay fit and healthy within the confines of their home.
+The treadmill is one of the most preferred pieces of cardio equipment for people who want to stay fit and healthy within the confines of their home.
 It is a versatile piece of equipment that helps one to stay in shape and be fit without necessarily worrying about the expensive gym membership or the need to have a personal trainer.
 With a treadmill at home, you can jump in at any time of the day or night as your schedule shall allow and by the time you are done, you will have attained the necessary actions needed to raise your heart rate for physical fitness.

 However, there are also a myriad of treadmill problems that users do encounter and these greatly hinder their experience when working out.
-The most common treadmill complain we hear from consumers is, “treadmill belt is slipping”.
+The most common treadmill complaint we hear from consumers is, “treadmill belt is slipping”.
 This is something that should always be treated with a lot of seriousness as it not only interferes with the workout experience, but it can also turn out to be a safety danger (severe falls and injuries) if the belt continues to slip while the machine is being used.

 Why Your Treadmill Belt Might Be Slipping?